andyet/teleport/docs/4.1/guides/quickstart.md

 ```

 If you want to map to a different OS user, `electric` for instance, you can
 specify like so: `tctl users add teleport electric` .
-You can also add asssign
+You can also add assign
 multiple mappings like this `tctl users add teleport electric,joe,root` .

 You now have a signup token for the Teleport User `teleport` and will need to